TLS Connections

 docker compose up

-In the following example, a client connects to MongoDB URI using TLS certificates as user2
+In the following example, a client connects to MongoDB URI using TLS certificates as username

 .